 - Best for discovery: OpenTable, largest diner network, but charges $0.25-$1.50 per cover

-- Best for enterprise: SevenRooms, multi-location CRM, custom pricing ($500+/month estimated)
+- Best for enterprise: SevenRooms, multi-location CRM with quote-based pricing

 Best Resy alternatives at a glance